Ak5hay01/Kotlin-Bottom-Navigation-Floating-Button/README.md

 # Home Screen
 ![alt text](/screenshots/home.PNG)

-As you can see bottom navigation menu is implemented with floatiing action button.
+As you can see bottom navigation menu is implemented with floating action button.

 # Fab click
 ![alt text](/screenshots/fab_button_click.PNG)

-As you can see bottom navigation menu is implemented with floatiinf action button and if you click on it a toast will be shown with text "Fab Button Clicked".
+Floating action button is added with Bottom navigation menu and if you click on it a toast will be shown with text "Fab Button Clicked".